-Military Support to Civilian

-ESF 16 Affairs Louisiana National Guard
+Office of the Governor s

+Office of the Lieutenant Governor s

+Secretary of State S

+Department of the Treasury s

+Louisiana Commissioner of Insurance S

+Louisiana Department of Health s

+Department of Agriculture and Forestry s

+Louisiana Public Service Commission s

+Louisiana Workforce Commission S

+Department of Education S

+Department of Children and Family Services s

+Department of Wildlife and Fisheries s

+Department of Natural Resources S

+Department of Environmental Quality S
-The head of each department, office, agency, and organization identified in Section 4 of this Order shall designate both an emergency coordinator and an alternate coordinator to act on the department's behalf during an emergency situation, and furnish the director with their names and all phone numbers.
-The head shall also designate a Continuity of Operations Plan (COOP) coordinator who will prepare and maintain plans, procedures, arrangements, and agreements to ensure that the organization will continue to carry out its mission in an emergency or disaster.

-The head of each department assigned a primary ESF or RSF responsibility in Section 4 shall submit implementing procedures to the director that set forth the department's procedures for carrying out its assigned emergency and/or recovery support functions.
-The head of each department shall submit annual updates of their implementing procedures to the director.

-The head of each department assigned emergency support responsibilities in Section 4 of this Order shall assist its primary department in the preparation of their procedures and/or any other documents necessary to support the Plan.

-The head of each department assigned a primary and/or a support responsibility in Section 4 of this Order will:

-- Staff the State Emergency Operations Center or Recovery Operations Center with personnel during training exercises and emergencies as requested by the director; - B. Maintain and operate a 24-hour response capability in the department headquarters, or in the department's designated Emergency Operations Center, when the Plan is implemented; - C. Participate in exercises of the Plan when scheduled by the director; - D. Participate in, and conduct, training essential to implementation of the department's assigned emergency management responsibility; - Conduct an annual internal review to update the details of their department's implementing procedures and advise the director of needed modifications of their implementing procedures; and - Maintain logs, records, and reporting systems required by all state and federal laws, rules, and regulations.
+- SECTION 5: The head of each department, office, agency, and organization identified in Section 4 of this Order shall designate both an emergency coordinator and an alternate coordinator to act on the department's behalf during an emergency situation, and furnish the director with their names and all phone numbers.
+The head shall also designate a Continuity of Operations Plan (COOP) coordinator who will prepare and maintain plans, procedures, arrangements, and agreements to ensure that the organization will continue to carry out its mission in an emergency or disaster. - SECTION 6: The head of each department, office, agency, and organization identified in Section 4 of this Order shall designate both an emergency coordinator and an alternate coordinator to act on the department's behalf during an emergency situation, and furnish the director with their names and all phone numbers.
+The head shall also designate a Continuity of Operations Plan (COOP) coordinator who will prepare and maintain plans, procedures, arrangements, and agreements to ensure that the organization will continue to carry out its mission in an emergency or disaster. - SECTION 7: The head of each department assigned emergency support or recovery support responsibilities in Section 4 of this Order shall assist its primary department in the preparation of their procedures and/or any other documents necessary to support the Plan. - SECTION 8: The head of each department assigned a primary and/or a support responsibility in Section 4 of this Order will: - A. Staff the State Emergency Operations Center and or Joint Field Office with personnel during training exercises and emergencies as requested by the director; - B. Maintain and operate a 24-hour response capability in the department headquarters, or in the department's designated Emergency Operations Center, when the Plan is implemented; - C. Participate in exercises of the Plan when scheduled by the Director; - D. Participate in, and conduct, training essential to implementation of the department's assigned emergency service; - E. Conduct an annual internal review to update the details of their department's implementing procedures and advise the director of needed modifications of their implementing procedures; and - F. Maintain logs, records, and reporting systems required by all state and federal laws, rules, and regulations.

-All departments, commissions, boards, agencies and officers of the state, or any political subdivision thereof, are authorized and directed to cooperate in the implementation of this Order.

-This Order is effective upon signature and shall remain in effect until amended, modified, terminated, or rescinded by the governor, or terminated by operation of law.
+- SECTION 9: All departments, commissions, boards, agencies and officers of the state, or any political subdivision thereof, are authorized and directed to cooperate in the implementation of this Order. - SECTION 10: This Order is effective upon signature and shall remain in effect until amended, modified, terminated, or rescinded by the governor or terminated by operation of law.

-IN WITNESS WHEREOF, I have set my hand officially and caused to be affixed the Great Seal of Louisiana, at the Capitol, in the city of Baton Rouge, on this 6^{th} day of August, 2014.
+IN WITNESS WHEREOF, 1 have set my hand officially and caused to be affixed the Great Seal of the State of Louisiana in the City of Baton Rouge, on this 12TH day of January, 2022.

-/s/ Bobby Jindal GOVERNOR OF LOUISIANA
+GOVERNOR OF LOUISIANA

-ATTEST BY THE GOVERNOR
+ATTEST BY THE SECRETARY OF STATE

-/s/ Tom Schedler SECRETARY OF STATE
+SECRETARY OF STATE